numfocus/DISCOVER-Cookbook/docs/proposals/002-Versioning_Proposal.md

 - Disrupts existing deployment workflow
 - Requires adapting Jupyter Book configuration for RTD
 - Changes contributor workflow
+- This also requires a paid account to run ad free
+- Depends on a more complex service than just hosting static webpages, which can be done on a multitude of services.

 ## Websites following a similar approach
 - https://jupyter-sphinx.readthedocs.io/en/latest/setup.html